ValeedAnjum/advancegit/README.md

 - [Mongoose](https://mongoosejs.com/) - Mongoose provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.

 - [Nodemailer](https://nodemailer.com/about/) - Nodemailer is a module for Node.js applications to allow easy as cake email sending.

-- [nodemailer](https://expressjs.com/) - Express.js, or simply Express, is a back end web application framework for Node.js